We value student feedback and use many methods to gather the student voice to enhance their experiences.

 Universities across the country take part in the National Student Survey (NSS).
 This annual independent survey gives final year students the chance to provide feedback on what it has been like to study at the University.

 We value student feedback in all forms and are continuously making efforts to enhance the student experience.
-In the 2019 NSS results we achieved 88% in overall student satisfaction which puts us 2nd in England and 7th in the UK, excluding small specialist providers.

 Find out more about UWE Bristol's ranking and reputation.